11 Exercises to Help Get Rid of Shoulder Pain

-In addition to resting while you sleep and at times during the day (not staying in the same position for hours at a time), you can increase your muscle strength and improve your posture with this routine.
+Additionally, you can increase your muscle strength and improve your posture with this routine.

-- The exercises should be gentle and controlled and done after warming up the area.
+- The exercises should be gentle and controlled, and done after warming up the area.

 - Afterwards, it’s a good idea to stretch the shoulder area to get blood flowing.